hjgode/c00p/KeyToggleBoot/ReadMe.txt

 == Function ==

-Define a key sequence to bring up a dialog to enable the user to Shutdown/Reboot a CN50
+1. Define a key sequence to bring up a dialog to enable the user to Shutdown/Reboot a CN50

+2. Watch user activity and issue a alarm if IdleTime exceeded

 == Configuration ==